Five-Stack/Management-System-Server/apUseReadme.md

    DELETE /api/deleteUser/123
    ```

 Please ensure that you replace placeholders like `:id` with actual values when making API requests.
-Additionally, consider implementing proper authentication and authorization mechanisms as required by the CarrierBridge API.
-For more specific details and any additional headers or parameters needed for authentication, consult the CarrierBridge API documentation or reach out to the API provider.
+Additionally, consider implementing proper authentication and authorization mechanisms as required by the ManagementSystem API.
+For more specific details and any additional headers or parameters needed for authentication, consult the ManagementSystem API documentation or reach out to the API provider.

 ##### [Go to top:arrow_up: ](#top)